SrijanBadhya/Debsoc/Running the PES Debsoc.md

 How do we make sure this trend continues?
 - Already having the trend is a good start.
 My seniors lacking adjes and avoiding judging themselves was what pushed the narrative that adjing was undesirable.
-Currently there is a nice trend of debsoc seniors voluntarily judging, which makes it look desirable.
+Currently there is a nice trend of soc seniors voluntarily judging, which makes it look desirable.
 - The target audience of people who may like adjing more than speaking, needs to be aware of the full benefits of adjing.
 What are the reasons these people get into adjing in the first place?
 - + I know someone who got into adjing because they were too afraid to speak.
 - + I know someone who judges when they're too exhausted to speak.